 The surprise of the race

 I would love to be drinking beers in the sun for hours, to celebrate it.
 But the very last section is a tough one, perhaps the toughest of all: driving back home for another six hours.
-Let’s hope that Patrick does not ask me for joining on a 72-hour race, because this is not the moment that I can resist anything…
+Let’s hope that Patrick does not ask me for joining on a 72-hour race, because this is not the moment that I can decline anything…

 Will I do this again?
 Definitely.
 Next week?
 No!
 It is impairing.
 At a short orienteering race, the Wednesday after my legs give up sooner than normal.
 During the first days of the week after, I’m not in the mood for writing this story.
 But at the same time: the thought that we have accomplished this, that we can perform top-sport for 32 hours, that the body has a gigantic resilience, those things give a tremendous confidence, and thinking of our unimaginable result gives tremendous energy.
 This unique experience is definitely more than worth the effort.